From EMC- and Cronin-effects to signals of quark-gluon plasma

-The modification of the gluon recombination to the standard DGLAP evolution equation was first proposed by Gribov-Levin-Ryskin and Mueller-Qiu (the GLR-MQ equation) in [16,17], and it is naturally regarded as the QCD dynamics of the nuclear shadowing since the same gluon fusion exists both in proton and in nucleus, and they differ only by the strength of the nonlinear terms [18].
-However, the GLR-MQ equation does not predict the nuclear antishadowing effect since the momentum conservation is violated in this equation.
-This defect of the GLR-MQ equation is corrected by a modified equation (the GLR-MQ-ZRS equation) by Zhu, Ruan and Shen in [19,20], where the corrections of the gluon fusion to the DGLAP equation lead to the shadowing and antishadowing effects.
-Unfortunately, the integral solutions in the present GLR-like equations need the initial distributions on a boundary line $(x,Q^2_0)$ at a fixed $Q^2_0$, and they still contain the unknown input with nuclear shadowing and antishadowing effects at small $x$.
+The modification of the gluon recombination to the standard DGLAP evolution equation was first proposed by Gribov-Levin-Ryskin and Mueller-Qiu (the GLR-MQ equation) in [34,35].
+This GLR-MQ equation is naturally regarded as a better scheme to describe the QCD dynamics of the nuclear shadowing since the same gluon fusion exists both in proton and in nucleus but differs in the strength of the nonlinear terms [36,37].
+However, the GLR-MQ equation can't predict the nuclear antishadowing effect due to it violates the momentum conservation.
+This defect is remedied by a modified equation (the GLR-MQ-ZRS equation) proposed by Zhu, Ruan and Shen in their works[38-40], where the corrections of the gluon fusion to the DGLAP equation lead to both shadowing and antishadowing effects.
+Although, the integral solutions of the GLR-like equations in present need the initial distributions on a boundary line $(x,Q^2_0)$ at a fixed $Q^2_0$, and the unknown input with nuclear shadowing and antishadowing effects at small $x$ still exist.